larsgeb/hmclab/README.md

 ## The long way around: installing the packge on your system

-For full installation instructions, [see here](https://larsgeb.github.io/hmclab/setup.html).
+For full installation instructions, including creating a proper Python environment, [see the installation instructions](https://python.hmclab.science/setup.html).

+Start with making sure that you have HDF5 or h5py installed properly.

 Directly to your environment: